People

 Profile

-Dr Quynh Hoang joined University of Leicester School of Business as a Lecturer in Marketing in September 2022.
-She has completed her PhD at Lancaster University (LUMS full scholarship; "pass with no corrections") with the thesis entitled "Technoculture and its Lived Consequences: A Critical Marketing Approach".
-She is also a fellow of the Higher Education UK (FHEA).
+Dr Quynh Hoang joined the University of Leicester School of Business as a Lecturer in Marketing in September 2022.
+She completed her PhD at Lancaster University (LUMS full scholarship; ‘pass with no corrections’) with a thesis entitled “Technoculture and its Lived Consequences: A Critical Marketing Approach.”
+She is also a Fellow of the Higher Education Academy (FHEA).

-Before embarking on her academic journey, Dr Quynh Hoang had been working as a Co-founder, Training Manager and Brand Ambassador for a language school in Vietnam where she obtained significant practical experience related to branding and digital marketing.
-She has also published three self-study books for Vietnamese learners of English language where she developed innovative methods of learning.
+Before embarking on her academic journey, Dr Quynh Hoang worked as a Co-founder, Training Manager, and Brand Ambassador for a language school in Vietnam, where she obtained significant practical experience related to branding and digital marketing.
+She has also published three self-study books for Vietnamese learners of English, in which she developed innovative learning methods.

 Research

-My research interest revolves around socio-cultural and ideological aspects of consumption.
-I tend to approach marketing and consumption phenomena from a critical perspective.
+My research interest revolves around socio-cultural and ideological aspects of marketing and consumption.
+I tend to approach marketing-related phenomena from a critical and/or sociocultural perspective.

 Concentrations: